-New AOP4: Review and enhancement on specifications for hydrological information and forecasting in TC Members
+New AOP4: Review and Enhancement on Specifications for Hydrological Information and Forecasting in TC Members

-- 62. With the impact of global climate change and human activities, the situation of water related phenomena has become more complex and changeable in recent years, and rainstorm, flood, drought, salt tide and other water-related disasters have become increasingly sudden, extreme and abnormal.
+- 58. With the impact of global climate change and human activities, the situation of water related phenomena has become more complex and changeable in recent years, and rainstorm, flood, drought, salt tide and other water-related disasters have become increasingly sudden, extreme and abnormal.
 The current problem of flood risk in small and medium-sized rivers and reservoirs is becoming increasingly prominent.
 The technical standards and operating instructions is the basis of all hydrological activities, which play an very important role to establish a standard operational procedure for instrument and equipment installation and operation, hydrological data observation, processing and analysis, archiving and dissemination, and so on.
 Most TC Members have established their standard system according to their actual situation for hydrological information and forecasting.
 Some Members have established a fairly well-developed system of technical standards, such as China, Japan, Republic of Korea, Malaysia, etc. However, in some Members, the system of specifications and technical standards for hydrological information forecasting is not particularly perfect yet.
-In this context, China is willing to propose "Review on specifications for hydrological information and forecasting in TC Members" as one of WGH AOPs in 2025 and beyond with the goal of improving the capacity of standardization of hydrological information and forecasting for better national hydrological services in TC Members. - 63.
-The objective of proposal is to (1) review and assess the status of standardization of hydrological information and forecasting in TC Members; (2) to exchange and share the knowledge and experiences on specifications of information and forecasting among TC Members; and (3) to put forward a guidance recommendations on promoting the specifications for hydrological information and forecasting for TC Members, as the output of the proposal. - 64.
-The proposed AOP will last 3 years from 2025 to 2027 with a road-map as below: - 2025: Kick-off of the AOP, developing a detailed work-plan with involved TC Members, and conducting literature review, field survey with involved members & gathering their opinions; - 2026: field survey with involved members & gathering their opinions, drafting the new normative technical documents for hydrological information and forecasting and solicit opinions from all TC members; - 2027: Drafting the review report, finalizing the normative technical documents, and sharing with TC members. . - 65.
-The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow: -;
+In this context, China is willing to propose "Review and enhancement on specifications for hydrological information and forecasting in TC Members" as one of WGH AOPs in 2025 and beyond with the goal of improving the capacity of standardization of hydrological information and forecasting for better national hydrological services in TC Members. - 59.
+The objective of proposal is to (1) review and assess the status of standardization of hydrological information and forecasting in TC Members; (2) to exchange and share the knowledge and experiences on specifications of information and forecasting among TC Members; and (3) to put forward a guidance recommendations on promoting the specifications for hydrological information and forecasting for TC Members, as the output of this proposal. - 60.
+The proposed AOP will last 3 years from 2025 to 2027 with a road-map as below: - 2025: Kick-off of the AOP, developing a detailed work-plan with involved TC Members, and conducting literature review, field survey with involved members & gathering their opinions; - 2026: field survey with involved members & gathering their opinions, drafting the new normative technical documents for hydrological information and forecasting and solicit opinions from all TC members; - 2027: Drafting the review report, finalizing the normative technical documents, and sharing with TC members. . - 61.
+The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as blow: - Kick-off of the AOP, developing a detailed work-plan with involved TC Members; - Organizing a workshop in China for the selected Members to discuss the standardization of hydrological information and forecasting; - Conducting literature review, field survey with involved members & gathering their opinions. - 62.
+Referring to the discussion at WGH 13th working meeting, Malaysia, Philippines, Lao PDR and Thailand expressed their interests to be involved in this cooperation study.